 - Compression socks help relieve discomfort from prolonged sitting in a tight space during a long drive, flight, or movie.

-- Compression socks are more snug-fitting than diabetic socks.
+- Compression socks have a more snug-fitting feel than diabetic socks.

 - Athletes often use compression socks for running and other activities to improve muscle performance and reduce the risk of muscle fatigue or shin splints.

 - Compression socks feature graduated compression, meaning the compression is tightest at the ankle and eases as it moves up the leg.
-This allows the socks to provide support and improve circulation simultaneously.
+This leads to the socks to providing support and improve circulation simultaneously.

 - Anyone experiencing circulation issues or swelling in the legs and feet can benefit from wearing compression socks.